 As newly inaugurated President Donald Trump signs one executive order after another, not every bit of positive (or negative) fallout is immediately obvious.
 For example, the orders reviving the Keystone and Dakota Access pipeline projects brought good news to the steel industry that not everyone noticed.

 That’s because buried within those orders was a requirement that the pipelines be built with American steel “like we used to in the old days.”
 Despite a lack of widespread awareness, investors caught on quickly.

 Steel Stock Results Mixed

-Two others, Olympic Steel (NASDAQ:ZEUSC) and AK Steel (NYSE:AKSC) closed down 1.76% and 6.57% respectively.
+Two others, Olympic Steel (NASDAQ:ZEUSB) and AK Steel (NYSE:AKSB) closed down 1.76% and 6.57% respectively.
 AK dropped following a conference call in which the company said it sees Q1 prices "relatively flat" versus the just reported Q4.

 Revival May Be Underway

 While signing the orders Trump said, "We build the pipelines.
 We want to build the pipe.
 It's going to put a lot of workers, a lot of steelworkers back to work."
 This was music to steelworkers’ ears, not to mention the ears of investors who have been waiting for a positive sign.

 Reviving the steel industry in the U.S. was focus of Trump’s presidential campaign.
 One major part of that was a pledge to take a tough stance on China moving forward with regard to steel dumping and price fixing.

 Share of AK Steel traded up 10.4% early Tuesday on stronger-than-expected fourth quarter earnings.
 Following the conference call, shares dropped.
 This is not to negate the positive earnings of 25 cents per share on revenue of $1.42 million.
 Especially since Wall Street expected earnings of 6 cents per share on revenue of $1.41 million.